 The popular saying “You eat with your eyes,” is now truer than ever in today’s social media atmosphere. #Foodporn has become a common hashtag over multiple photo platforms such as Twitter, Facebook and Instagram.
 These tantalizing food images your prospective customers see can help drive sales to your food truck, and it is for this reason that you should value food photography more than ever.
 Developing food truck food photo content means bringing your menu to life in a way that connects and drives engagement across all social networks.

-Because of this, we’ve created this guide to help you craft your own successful food truck food photos for your mobile food business.
+Because of this, we’ve created this guide to help you craft your own successful food photos for your mobile business.

 Food Truck Food Photo Guide For Beginners

 Use All Natural Lighting

 Diffused natural light is a secret step in getting food photos to shine.
 Shooting under a canopy outdoors or in front of a window with a diffuser provides an interesting light for your food.

 Always try to make sure the food is between you and the light.
 This will keep the food looking soft, balanced and will highlight all the subtle details that appear in the dish.

 Staging For Food Truck Food Photos